cpske/ISP/code-quality/index.md

 7. Review all your code.
 8. On a team project, ask others to review your code.
 9. Use tools to check your code.
 10. Refactor to improve code.

-Many projects have a "refactoring day" when the only work done is review and refactoring.
+Many projects have a "refactoring day" when the only work done is code review and refactoring.

 *Zen of Python* on Code Quality.
 At the Python interactive prompt, type: